Buffalo shooting survivor’s mom faces former mayoral hopeful in local NY primaries

 The supermarket targeted by an 18-year-old white supremacist now lies just outside the district the two women are running to represent.

-Walton could not be reached for an interview Monday.
-In interviews and on the campaign trail, the two candidates have highlighted their different approaches to governing, with Walton stressing that she’s willing to fight a political establishment she says hasn’t done enough, and Everhart citing her abilities as a coalition-builder.
+In interviews and on the campaign trail, the two candidates have highlighted their different approaches to governing, with Everhart citing her abilities as a coalition-builder and Walton stressing that she’s willing to fight a political establishment she says hasn’t done enough.

+“The Democratic party here in Buffalo and a lot of people in power know that I’m going to bring something different,” Walton said in a phone interview Tuesday.
+“I’m not beholden to anyone.
+I have no political allies or enemies.”

 Everhart has been endorsed by the county Democratic Party while Walton has been endorsed by the left-leaning Working Families Party.

-The two women have known each other for years and have expressed respect for each other.
+The two women have known each other for years and Walton said they hug every time they see each other.

 “We’re not adversaries, in my book,” Everhart said.